 They may have 1000s of friends in the virtual world they feel void in their real life.
 Teens and young adults may spend all night chatting with people from any corner of the world.
 But when they keep their devices down, they start to feel lonely and isolated.

-Even at some parties, tweens and teens try to stay at some corners using their mobile devices, either surfing the internet or playing video games.
+Even at some parties, tweens and teens try to stay at some corners using their mobile devices, surfing the internet, or playing video games.
 They try to skip interaction with people around them and find happiness in their digital gadgets.

 Likewise, teens and children are facing depression and other mental health problems.
-In addition, many video games are being developed that have severe effects on children.
+In addition, many video games are being developed that negatively affect children’s social skills.